 The best way to get around Sleeping Bear Dunes is to drive, so renting a car would be beneficial.

 Alternatively, begin from Grand Rapids, exploring the lakefront towns on a 3-hour drive up Route 31.
+We did this drive and loved exploring the small towns along the way.

 Detroit is about 4.5 hours away by car, and coming from Chicago requires about 5.5 hours of driving.
+Make a dunes road trip from Chicago by stopping at both Indiana Dunes and Warren Dunes, too.

 Where To Stay When Visiting Sleeping Bear Dunes

-From backcountry primitive campsites to modern RV hookups, cabins, and hotels are also lodging options in the area.
+From backcountry primitive campsites to modern RV hookups, cabins, and hotels are also lodging options when visiting Sleeping Bear Dunes.

 Settle into one space for the duration of your visit or move around to experience the whole spectrum!